bbauska/Anti-Project-2025/README.md

 to the decennial census will ensure that the most accurate counts are conducted, leading to a more accurate apportionment of congressional representation and allocation of federal funds.
 In 2020, lack of conservative participation was one factor in an undercount in some areas of the country, affecting representation of certain states.”
-[Department of Commerce, Project 2025, accessed 6/24/24]</p>
+[Department of Commerce, Project 2025, accessed 6/24/24]

-<p>Project 2025 urged a conservative administration to add a citizenship question to the decennial
-census despite the Supreme Court ruling that adding it violated the Administrative Procedures Act.
+Project 2025 urged a conservative administration to add a citizenship question to the decennial census despite the Supreme Court ruling that adding it violated the Administrative Procedures Act.
 “Despite finding that the Trump Administration’s addition of the citizenship question to the 2020 decennial census violated the Administrative Procedures Act, the Supreme Court held that the Secretary